-Actors playing pop star and vice versa has been common practice for years; but when a proper, bona fide A-list movie star finds themselves in the Top 40, it can feel like the equivalent of spotting a rare bird in your back garden.
+Actors playing pop star and vice versa has been common practice for years; but when a proper, bona fide A-list movie star finds themselves in the Top 40, it can feel like the equivalent of spotting a golden eagle in your back garden.

-The latest stars to add 'Top 40 single' to their CV are the cast from period musical drama The Greatest Showman.
-Not only has the soundtrack topped the Official Albums Chart - heading for a sixth week and counting - but a selection of its songs featuring Hugh Jackman, Zac Efron and Keala Settle - including This Is Me and Rewrite The Stars - have entered the Official Singles Chart.
+This year has also seen many of the cast from period musical drama The Greatest Showman find their way into the Official Chart.
+Not only is the soundtrack on course to be the UK's biggest album of 2018, but a selection of its songs featuring Hugh Jackman, Zac Efron and Keala Settle - including This Is Me and Rewrite The Stars - have dominated the Official Singles Chart.

 Below are a selection of big-name actors who have successfully (if briefly) made the leap from the silver screen to the charts: